-1. Children who have an education, health and care plan (EHCP) where the school is recorded in the plan.

-These children will have undergone a statutory assessment of their special educational needs.
+Children who have an education, health, and care plan (EHCP) where the school is recorded in the plan - These children will have undergone a statutory assessment of their special educational needs.
 Where a school is recorded in the plan, the school must admit the child.

-A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (as defined in Section 22(1) of the Children Act 1989).
+Looked after children - A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).

-3. Rules for residence

-On 31 December of the year before your child is due to go to primary school, your child must be living in the school's catchment area.
-If you move to a school's catchment area after this date, we will not consider your request until we have firm proof (documentary evidence) that you are about to move (for example, a solicitor's letter of completion confirming that a property purchase has taken place).
+Rules for residence (catchment) - On 31 December of the year before your child is due to go to primary/secondary school, your child must be living in the school's catchment area.
+If you move to a school's catchment area after this date, we will not consider your request until we have firm proof (documentary evidence) that you are about to move (for example, a solicitor's letter confirming that exchange of contracts has taken place or a rental agreement).
 We have the right to investigate whether you live at the address you say you do, and we may change any offer if incorrect information has been given.
+Where parents have shared access to a child only one address can be accepted, parents must agree which address is to be used for the purposes of allocating a school place.
+If parents cannot agree on an address the local authority will use the address to where the Child Benefit is paid.

-Included in this factor are brothers or sisters, half brothers or sisters, adopted brothers or sisters, stepbrothers or sisters or the child of the parent/carer's partner living at the same address and who will be attending the school at the expected time of admission.
+Rules for siblings - Included in this factor are brothers or sisters, half-brothers, or sisters, adopted brothers or sisters, stepbrothers or sisters or the child of the parent/carer's partner living at the same address and who will be attending the school / academy at the expected time of admission.
 In the event of two applications for one vacancy using the above criteria, the authority will apply a tie breaker decision based on geographical distance.
-The special cases of twins and triplets will be referred to the admission authority's allocation panel if one is eligible for a place and the other(s) is/are not.
-In the case of first admission to school the panel would have to have regard to Infant Class Size Legislation.
+The special cases of twins and triplets will be referred to the allocation panel if one is eligible for a place and the other(s) is/are not.